Qodana 2024.2 Help

 Using inspections, you can:

-• Change severity levels of the specific group or the inspection
+• Customise severity for specific inspections or inspection groups,

 inspections: - group: InspectionGroup - inspection: JavadocReference severity: WARNING - group: ALL ignore: - "vendor/**" - "scope#file[*test*]:src/*" - group: DisabledInspections enabled: false - inspection: MissortedModifiers options: m_requireAnnotationsFirst: false